- How can I obtain a copy of the Massachusetts General Laws for this Board?

 - How often do I have to renew my license?

 - What happens if I have started taking the CLARB sections without submitting an application to the Massachusetts Board of Registration for Landscape Architects?

 - Are there any Landscape Architecture Associations that I can contact?

 Please visit the General Laws of Massachusetts web pages at www.mass.gov/legis/laws/mgl/index.htm

 NO!
 Massachusetts laws require a first time applicant to submit an application to the Board of Registration, who will approve the applicant for testing.
 Please see the "Applications and Forms" section of this website to obtain an application for first time testing.
-The Commonwealth of Massachusetts retains the services of a testing service to provide applications and coordinate testing.

 Please see the CLARB website www.clarb.org for the L.A.R.E.
 Administration dates, deadlines and fees.